8go/TrezorSymmetricFileEncryption/README.md

 `TrezorSymmetricFileEncryption` is a small, simple tool that allows you to symmetrically encrypt and decrypt files.

-Note that it is software, currently in alpha stage.

 # Features

   * Trezor convenience